Libertree/libertree/USAGE.md

     % LIBERTREE_ENV=production bundle exec unicorn -p <port number>

 Use any port number desired.
 The web server proxy will proxy requests from the standard HTTP port (80) to this port.
+If you run more than one frontend (unicorn) process, you _must_ use memcached to store sessions, or else members will not be able to remain logged in.

 Optional (recommended) web socket server: